-An enrollment counselor can help you make

-these decisions.
-Call Healthy Connections Choices toll-free at 1-877-552-4642 (TTY: 1-877-552-4670) between 8 a.m. and 6 p.m.
-Monday through Friday, except holidays.
+An enrollment counselor can help you make these decisions.
+Call Healthy Connections Choices at 1-877-552-4642 (toll-free) between 8 a.m. and 6 p.m.
+Monday through Friday and 9 a.m., except holidays.
 Interpreter services are available.
 All calls are free and private.